PoshCode/PowerShellPracticeAndStyle/Style-Guide/Code-Layout-and-Formatting.md

 * PascalCase - capitalize the first letter of each word
 * camelCase - capitalize the first letter of each word _except_ the first.

+##### Layout-02a: Use PascalCase for all public identifiers

 PowerShell uses PascalCase for _all_ public identifiers: module names, function or cmdlet names, class, enum, and attribute names, public fields or properties, global variables and constants, etc. In fact, since the _parameters_ to PowerShell commands are actually _properties_ of .Net classes, even parameters use PascalCase rather than camelCase.

+A special case is made for two-letter acronyms in which both letters are capitalized, as in the variable `$PSBoundParameters` or the command `Get-PSDrive`.
+Note that ([as specified in the .NET guidelines](https://msdn.microsoft.com/en-us/library/ms229043#Anchor_1)) this does not affect the commonly capitalized (but not acronym) words "OK" and "ID" .
+You should also not extend it to compound acronyms, such as when Azure's Resource Manager (RM) meets a Virtual Machine (VM) in `Start-AzureRmVM`...

+> We are aware that there are **many** places where these conventions have not been followed properly for various reasons -- you should consider these _exceptions_ (such as for COM interop) or _mistakes_ (such as `System.Data.SqlClient.SQLDebugging`), but not a reason for you to disregard the conventions.

+##### Layout-02b: Use lowercase for all PowerShell language keywords

 PowerShell language keywords are written in lower case (yes, even `foreach` and `dynamicparam`), as well as operators such as `-eq` and `-match`.
 The keywords in comment-based help are written in UPPERCASE to make it easy to spot them among the dense prose of documentation.